woossi0/suite/docs/usermanual/source/sysadmin/jvm/setting.rst

 ^^^^^

 #.
 First, download the Oracle JRE.
 In your browser, navigate to http://www.oracle.com/technetwork/java/javase/downloads/jre7-downloads-1880261.html .
 This is Oracle's download page for JRE 7.

+   .. note:: You may evaluate the latest Java virtual machine for use in your organisation.
+We conservatively recommend the use of Java 7.
+For additional details please see our section on :ref:`sysadmin.production.performance`.

 #.
 Click the radio box to accept the license agreement and then click the download link that matches your system.::

      jre-7u71-linux-x64.tar.gz